 Instead of comparing every product and service that TD Canada Trust and RBC Royal Bank offer, we’ll just look at their GICs and high-interest savings accounts.

-While neither bank offers the best GIC rates in Canada, RBC’s rates are higher than TD’s rates for all terms.
+While neither bank offers the best GIC rates in Canada, both offer similar rates.

 Both banks also offer a variety of market-linked (also called index-linked) GICs, which are designed to track specific stock indices (such as the S&P/TSX 60 Index or S&P 500 Index) or certain sectors (such as banking and utilities).
 The potential for returns depends on the index the market tracks and the return is capped at a certain amount.
 But if the index doesn’t perform well, you won’t lose money and the guaranteed interest rate is nominal compared to regular GICs.